How to Fill out SBA Form 1919 in 7 Steps

 - Review Section II and the attached statements; sign and date the form.

-As part of the rigorous SBA loan application process, the SBA and your intermediary lender don’t only evaluate your business’s financials and your plans for the loan; they also evaluate the business owner and its principals’ personal characters.
+As part of the rigorous SBA loan application process, the SBA and your intermediary lender don’t only evaluate your business’s financials and your plans for the business loan; they also evaluate the business owner and its principals’ personal characters.
 SBA Form 1919, the Borrower Information Form, plays a major role in that assessment.

 As you likely know, SBA loans are disbursed by banks or other partner lenders, but they’re backed by the U.S. Small Business Administration.
 Thanks to that government guarantee, lenders can offer approved SBA borrowers some of the most generous and affordable loans on the market—which also means these loans are highly competitive.

 SBA Form 1919, the SBA 7(a) Borrower Information Form, collects a range of background information about SBA 7(a) loan applicants, other principals of the applicant’s business, and the business in general.

-Expect to answer questions about the purpose of your loan request, current or previous government financing, your involvement in any current or pending legal action, and other crucial details about the nature of your business.
+This being said, SBA Form 1919 will ask questions about the purpose of your loan request, current or previous government financing, your involvement in any current or pending legal action, and other crucial details about the nature of your business.